 \section{Discussion}

-The DPPE can solely be explained from classical Bloch spin dynamics and is not related with other known phenomena leading to orientational dependence of nominally scalar OPM readout, like 'classical' heading errors arising from nonlinear Zeeman splitting, (vector) light shifts, channel balancing in differential schemes, or dead zones as recently discussed, e.g. in \cite{Oelsner2019}.
+The DPPE can be explained solely from classical Bloch spin dynamics and is unrelated to other known phenomena causing orientational dependence in nominally scalar OPM readout, such as 'classical' heading errors arising from nonlinear Zeeman splitting, (vector) light shifts, channel balancing in differential schemes, or dead zones, as recently discussed, e.g. in \cite{Oelsner2019}.
 While 'classical' heading errors increase with increasing magnetic field modulus, the DPPE amplitude depends on tilting angle $\beta$, which, to first order is $\propto B_\perp /B_0$.
-Thus, the effect cannot be mitigated by restriction to low magnetic fields.
+Thus, the effect cannot be mitigated by restricting operation to low magnetic fields.

-Inspection of Eqs.~\ref{eq:phase_transient}-\ref{eq:amplitude-y} shows the strong dependence of DPPE amplitude and transient duration on the total relaxation rate $\gamma_\mathrm{tot}$ and strength of $B_\mathrm{rf}$ (i.e. $G_\mathrm{rf}$).
-As seen from Eqs.~\ref{eq:SLxprime} and \ref{eq:SLyprime}, DPPE scales with $\gamma_p$, thus in low-power regime, linear with light intensity.
-This makes the behaviour similar, but unrelated to (AC Stark) light shift phenomena.
-However, for DPPE the light does not need to be spectrally detuned.
+Inspection of Eqs.~\ref{eq:phase_transient}-\ref{eq:amplitude-y} reveals a strong dependence of DPPE amplitude and transient duration on the total relaxation rate $\gamma_\mathrm{tot}$ and the strength of $B_\mathrm{rf}$ (i.e. $G_\mathrm{rf}$).
+As shown in Eqs.~\ref{eq:SLxprime} and \ref{eq:SLyprime}, DPPE scales with $\gamma_p$, and thus, in a low-power regime, exhibits a linear dependence on light intensity.
+This behaviour is similar to, but distinct from, (AC Stark) light shift phenomena.
+However, unlike light shifts, DPPE does not require spectrally detuned light.

-One strategy to avoid DPPE is to restrict to applications where the variations of the magnetic field vector are in parallel to $\vec{B}_0$.
-Another strategy could be to have magnetic field variations only in direction of $x$-axis (rotation around $y$) and use averaging of many randomly timed samples, relying on Eq.~\ref{eq:phase-y-transient_average} to suppress DPPE by averaging over random $\phi$.
+One strategy to avoid DPPE is to restrict applications to scenarios where variations of the magnetic field vector are parallel to $\vec{B}_0$.
+Another strategy could be to limit magnetic field variations to the $x$-axis (rotation around the $y$-axis) and use averaging of many randomly timed samples, relying on Eq.~\ref{eq:phase-y-transient_average} to suppress DPPE by averaging over random $\phi$.

-In the case for rotation around the x-axis one can estimate the required pointing stability of the magnetic field to have the DPPE below typical noise and accuracy figures of an $M_x$ magnetometer:
+For rotation around the $x$-axis, we can estimate the required pointing stability of the magnetic field to keep the DPPE below typical noise and accuracy figures of an $M_x$ magnetometer: